Making bow strings from plant fibers

 • Three main species of Sanseviera plants in Namibia provide fibers for bushmen.

-• Fleshy leaves of S. trifasciata can be shaved with an edged stick against a flat piece of wood or rock to remove the epidermis and surrounding cells of fibers.
+• The fleshy leaves of S. trifasciata can be shaved with an edged stick against a flat piece of wood or rock to remove the epidermis and surrounding fiber cells.

 We appreciate your opinion